Conformal Prediction Bands for Two-Dimensional Functional Time Series: Point Prediction: Functional Autoregressive Process of order one

 \subsection{FAR(1) Model}

-One of the most popular statistical models used to capture temporal dependence between functional observations is the functional autoregressive process (FAR).
-The theory of functional autoregressive processes in Hilbert spaces is developed in the pioneering monograph of \citet{bosq} and a comprehensive collection of statistical advancements for the FAR model can be found in the book by \citet{horvath2012inference}.
-A sequence of mean zero random functions $\{Y_t\}_{t =1}^{T} \subset \mathbb{H}$ follows a non-concurrent functional autoregressive process of order 1 if:
+The most popular statistical model used to capture temporal dependence between functional observations is the functional autoregressive process.
+The theory of functional autoregressive processes in Hilbert spaces is developed in the pioneering monograph of \citealt{bosq} and a comprehensive collection of statistical advancements for the FAR model can be found in \citealt{horvath2012inference}.